gilbertk88/exclusive_parameter_settings/README.md

 Support and Issues

 For any questions, issues, or feedback, feel free to reach out to our support team.
-We are committed to ensuring you have a smooth experience with the Exclusive Parameter Settings Plugin.
+We are committed to ensuring you have a seamless experience with the URL Parameters Modifier Plugin.
 Contributing

 We welcome contributions!
 If you have ideas for improvements or new features, please submit a pull request or open an issue on our GitHub repository.